rimaout/Obsidian-Vault/3. MOCS/Programming MOC/archive/How I setup a ZFS mirror pool.md

 >Disabling `atime` update can cause problem for certain workloads, but in my case for a home server shoud not create any problem

 ### 9) Create datasets and mountpoints

-- Example:
-  sudo zfs create -o mountpoint=/tank/data tank/data
-- Notes:
-  - Datasets are lightweight filesystems inside the pool.
+Datasets are lightweight filesystems inside the pool.
 You can set individual properties (compression, atime) per dataset.
-  - mountpoint sets where the dataset is mounted in your filesystem (change /tank/data as desired).

-Verify mounts and usage:
+In particular i want to mount a dataset named data inside the home directory of my username (rima):

+1. Create a dataset mounted at the desired path: `sudo zfs create -o mountpoint=/home/rima/data tank/data`
+2. Ensure correct ownership so user rima can use it: `sudo chown -R rima:rima /home/rima/data`
-- sudo zfs list
+3. Verify:`sudo zfs list tank mount | grep /home/rima/data
-- df -h /tank

 ### 10) Services and boot behavior
-- Ensure ZFS services enable auto-import/mount at boot: sudo systemctl enable --now zfs-import-cache zfs-mount zfs.target
+- Ensure ZFS services enable auto-import/mount at boot: `sudo systemctl enable --now zfs-import-cache zfs-mount zfs.target`

 Why: zfs-import-cache imports pools at boot. zfs-mount mounts datasets.
 Enabling ensures your pool is available automatically.